-Paychest has an exclusive manufacturing license to patents, trademarks, and select marketing rights to Flushaway® that allows us to exclusively market in many countries.
+Paychest has an exclusive manufacturing license to patents, trademarks, and select marketing rights to Mibella® that allows us to exclusively market in many countries.
 Flushaway® is a unique range of feminine hygiene products manufactured in a patented process that makes our products flushable, biodegradable and dispersible under the most stringent environmental standards.
-Flushaway® technology is used in our range of the trademark applied Mibella women's sanitary products.
-Some research and development effort is required to adapt the technology for a range of biodegradable and/or flushable babies' diapers and biodegradable adult incontinence products.
+Flushaway® technology is used in our range of the trademark applied Mibella® women's sanitary products.
+Some research and development effort is required to adapt the technology for a range of biodegradable adult incontinence products.